 Most people with COVID-19 have mild to moderate symptoms and recover on their own.
 Less commonly, COVID-19 may lead to pneumonia, other severe complications, hospitalization or death.

 If you have mild to moderate symptoms, stay home.
-Do not leave home except to get essential medical care (including testing for COVID-19) or to get basic needs such as groceries, if someone can’t get them for you.
+Do not leave home except to get essential medical care (including testing for COVID-19) or to get basic needs such as groceries, if someone can not get them for you.

 When to Call 911